 5) KAIST Ultimate Questions Lecture: https://www.youtube.com/watch?v=wTuVw6O0FkM

-(contents are slightly different each other)
+(contents are somewhat similar but slightly different each other)

 Interfaces & Wearable Biosensors